Rhitomaic/Installer-Repack/README.md

 ﻿# INSTALLER REPACK
-A simple installer C# project template for making installers easily
+A "simple" installer C# project template for making installers

 ## HOW TO USE?
 You can refer to a video tutorial here if you want to